peregrine-884/EcoFilter/README.md

     <img src="img/cylinder.png" height="30%" width="30%">
     </div>

-    - Create a cylinder from a plastic sheet large enough to fit a PET bottle.
+    - Create a cylinder from a plastic sheet large enough to fit a plastic bottle.
 2. **Making a Hole**:
     - Cut a square hole in the front of the cardboard and install the cylinder.
     - The cylinder is mounted at an angle of approximately 25° downward toward the trash can.